Returning To School During COVID-19 - Parent Worries

 We know that the majority of children are at low risk of becoming seriously ill from COVID-19.
 But your child or other people in your household may have been told they are more vulnerable.
 They may have been told that they needed to shield at the beginning of lockdown. *Click here* to look at the NHS list of those who are considered more vulnerable.

-It is natural that this might be a worry now that all children are expected to return to school if at all possible in September.
+It is natural that this might be a worry now that all children are expected to return to school in March.

 Most of those advised to shield will be able to return to their normal activities including school or work.
 They should follow guidance on handwashing, social distancing and self isolating.